Network (Internal & External) Testing

 All businesses are advised to conduct a penetration test at least once a year, as well as after any significant upgrades or modifications to the company network.
 Given the rapid rate at which new exploits are discovered, Redscan recommends that quarterly tests are performed.
 Regular penetration tests are often required for compliance with regulations such as PCI DSS.

-- Why is it important to use a CREST pentesting company?
+- Why is it important to use a CREST penetration testing company?

-Redscan is a member of CREST, an international certification body for information security and pentesting.
-By choosing our CREST penetration testing services, you can be sure that all assessments will be carried out to the highest technical and ethical standards.
+Redscan is a member of CREST, an international certification body for information security and penetration testing services.
+By choosing our CREST pen testing services, you can be sure that all assessments will be carried out to the highest technical and ethical standards.
 Our CREST certified penetration testers hold a range of cyber security certifications, demonstrating their ability to perform many types of penetration testing.
+Learn more about the benefits of CREST-accreditation.

-- What happens after the pen testing is completed?
+- What happens after pen testing is completed?

 After each engagement, the ethical hacker(s) assigned to the test will produce a custom written report, detailing and assessing the risks of any weaknesses identified plus outlining recommended remedial actions.
 A comprehensive telephone debrief is conducted following submission of the report.